sfc-gh-cleblanc/CoCoDestopHOL/README.md

 - **Default Approvals** — CoCo pauses and asks for your confirmation before executing tool calls (running SQL, creating files, executing shell commands).
 You see a permission prompt and can approve or reject each action.
 - **Bypass Approvals** — CoCo auto-approves all tool actions without pausing.
 Useful when you trust the workflow and want uninterrupted execution (e.g., batch operations, iterative fixes).

+> **⚠️ Warning:** It is **not recommended** to use Bypass mode for general work.
+Bypass disables all confirmation prompts, meaning CoCo will execute destructive operations (DROP, DELETE, overwriting files) without asking.
+Only use Bypass for well-understood, low-risk batch operations where you've already validated the workflow.
+Always switch back to Default Approvals immediately after.

 **Hands-on Exercise:**
 1. With **Default Approvals** selected (the default), ask: "Create a bash script called `scripts/daily_revenue_check.sh` that runs a SQL query against RETAIL_DB.SALES.DAILY_ITEM_SALES to show today's total revenue by department" — observe the permission prompt before the file is written; click **Allow** to proceed